jagrvargen/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 6. 6-print_comb3.py - Prints all possible different combinations of two digits, separated by a comma and space.
 The digits must be different.
 Prints the smallest combination of two digits in ascending order.

 7. 7-islower.py - Checks if a letter is lowercase.
 Returns True if lowercase and False otherwise.

+8. 8-uppercase.py - Prints a string in uppercase.